Protecting Farmland Forever

 Across the country, we lose a staggering 175 acres of farmland every hour.
 But here in Marin, we’re writing a different story.

-The first farmland trust in the nation, MALT was founded in 1980 by a coalition of environmentalists and ranchers to protect the future of farming in Marin County from mounting pressures for development.
-MALT’s founders, Ellen Straus and Phyllis Faber, came together in their desire to protect the land, preserve an agricultural community and promote local food.
+The first farmland trust in the nation, MALT was founded in 1980 by Ellen Straus and Phyllis Faber — and a broad coalition of ranchers, environmentalists and community leaders — to protect the future of farming in Marin County from mounting pressures for development.
+MALT’s co-founders, Ellen Straus and Phyllis Faber, came together in their desire to protect the land, preserve West Marin’s agricultural community and promote local food.
 Ellen and her husband, Bill, ran a dairy on the eastern shores of Tomales Bay; Phyllis was a meticulous botanist and active environmentalist.

 Mission and Vision